-- 226. (a) When a minister, instead of retiring in the usual way, on account of old age, infirmity, sickness or other cause recognised as adequate by the Presbytery, voluntarily resigns the pastoral charge of his congregation and the resignation has been accepted by Presbytery, he may, if the Presbytery so propose and the Assembly decide, have his name enrolled as Minister-Emeritus of the congregation; and shall in virtue of such enrolment be a member of the superior courts of the Church.
-As such he shall continue under the jurisdiction of Presbytery and shall be subject to the provisions of these rules regarding the acceptance of paid appointments applying to ministers in active duty or ministers without charge. - (b) In such cases of voluntary resignation there shall be no entitlement to a retiring allowance from Assembly funds, before qualifying normally, nor shall there be any entitlement to an allowance for a temporary period, unless where a special arrangement is made by the Linkage Commission after consultation with the Judicial Commission.
+that minister may, if the Presbytery so propose and the Assembly decide, be enrolled as Minister Emeritus of the congregation; and shall in virtue of such enrolment be a member of the superior courts of the Church.
+As such that minister shall continue under the jurisdiction of Presbytery and shall be subject to the provisions of these rules regarding the acceptance of paid appointments applying to ministers in active duty or ministers without charge.

+(b) In such cases of voluntary resignation there shall be no entitlement to a retiring allowance from Assembly funds, before qualifying normally, nor shall there be any entitlement to an allowance for a temporary period, unless where a special arrangement is made by the Linkage Commission after consultation with the Judicial Commission.